-Knowing the nature of driving, the act itself is risky no matter where you go, as many factors play a part in the chances of getting into an accident.
-The uncertainty of driving is the scariest part, and knowing that accidents involving trucks happen more often nowadays, you’ll want to know what to do if it ever happens to you or your family.
+Why your truck accident case may be taking a long time to process often depends upon a number of factors.
+Knowing the nature of driving, the act itself is risky no matter where you go.
+This is because many factors play a part in the chances of getting into an accident.
+The uncertainty of driving is the scariest part.
+Knowing that accidents involving trucks happen often, you’ll want to know what to do if it ever happens to you.

-When you are against a truck in a case, it is important to maximize the payout’s potential size—especially if you sustained life-changing injuries.
-At The Law Firm Of Walter Gabriel, our personal injury attorneys in Georgia have compiled a quick guide on factors that influence the length of your case regarding a truck accident.
+When you are against a truck in a case, it is important to maximize the payout’s potential size.
+This is especially if you sustained life-changing injuries.
+We have compiled a quick guide on factors that influence the length of your case involving a tractor trailer.

 The Payout Size

 When it comes to truck liability insurance policies, these normally have huge coverage values.
-For a semi-truck vehicle traveling between states, it has to have at least $750,000 insurance per accident, whereas oil tankers need $1 million.
-This number is even higher for vehicles hauling certain hazardous substances and chemicals, which requires a minimum of at least $5 million!
+For semi-truck vehicles traveling between states, it must have at least $750,000 in insurance, whereas oil tankers need $1 million.
+This number is even higher for vehicles hauling certain hazardous substances and chemicals.
+The law requires these trucks to maintain a minimum of at least $5 million!

-The problem is, vehicles traveling within Georgia normally have lower minimum requirements, going as low as $300,000 for some commercial vehicles that haul basic goods.
-Truck accidents still have a lot of money at stake, and if your injuries and other damages amount to more than $10,000, both your own and the trucking company’s insurers will be extra careful.
+The problem is, vehicles traveling within Georgia normally have lower minimum requirements.
+They may carry as low as $300,000 for some commercial vehicles that haul basic goods.
+Truck accidents still have a lot of money at stake.
 This means that every single penny will be reviewed and verified to get the right compensation for damages, which is normally done through an obsessive and overly comprehensive read-through.

 Each truck accident will involve a strenuous investigation, and with higher levels of damage, this will be done even more thoroughly.
 Accidents that have complex factors normally take longer to complete than ones with a clear cause-and-effect relationship.